 Water is sucked in through the partly opened bill.
 As it is squeezed out again by the tongue, a row of spines or lamellae along the edge of the bill filter out the tasty morsels within.
 They usually feed with their head fully immersed in the water and they can remain that way for up to 20 seconds.
 Flamingos pump their tongues up and down, 5 – 6 times per second, pushing the water out of their beak.

 Flamingos also feed up on mollusks, plankton, crabs, tiny fish and insect larvae.
 Plant material is also eaten, including grass seeds and shoots, decaying leaves and algae.

-The flamingo’s pink colouration comes from its diet of Shrimp and other pink crustaceans.
+The flamingo’s pink coloration comes from its diet of Shrimp and other pink crustaceans.

-Flamingo feathers are tinged a beautiful rose pink colour due to coloured materials called carotenoids in the tiny shrimps that they feed on.
+Flamingo feathers are tinged a beautiful rose pink color due to colored materials called carotenoids in the tiny shrimps that they feed on.
 If they do not eat the shrimps, their feathers turn pale.
 Flamingos in captivity tend to be paler than wild species unless their diet is supplemented.
-In captivity, they are fed special food that contains these natural pigments to ensure that their feathers are coloured.
+In captivity, they are fed special food that contains these natural pigments to ensure that their feathers are colored.

 Greater Flamingo Behaviour